 How long does it take to become a US citizen?

-In general, the processing time for a naturalization application is about 10 months.
-However, the timeframe for an application to be processed can vary by several months depending on various factors, including the United States Citizenship and Immigration Services office’s caseload, the applicant’s location, and other individual circumstances.
-USCIS provides processing time estimates on its website, but these times are subject to change and may not always reflect the current situation.
+United States Citizenship and Immigration Services provide processing time estimates on its website, but these times are subject to change and may not always reflect the current situation.
 Applicants are encouraged to check the United States Citizenship and Immigration Services website for the most up-to-date information on processing times.

-As the process of becoming US citizen through naturalization begins when you file the N-400 form to apply for citizenship and ends when you take the Oath of Allegiance, the entire process can take longer, up to about two years.
+As the process of becoming U.S. citizen through naturalization begins when you file the N-400 form to apply for citizenship and ends when you take the Oath of Allegiance, the entire process can take longer, up to about two years.

 How Can Global Citizen Solutions Help You?